connectall/ua-trello/Readme.md

 ## Define application links
 * Create an application link in ConnectALL between Trello and a destination application of your choice
+* Navigate to `Configuration -> Connections` screen and create a new connection to Trello using `https://api.trello.com` as the endpoint
 * In the Entity mapping tab under Advanced Properties choose "Sync Type" as POLL
 * In the WebHook Grid use the templates below for each operation